OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-04-FramingStrategies.md

 ## This is Awesome

-Customize it, bring in some of your favorite properties of the net, etc.

-Practical privacy and security is just a part of digital literacy.
-Right now, for most people, learning how their computers work seems hard enough, learning how the network works seems impossible.
-But it's not, it's just learning a new perspective about the world we live in everyday.

-It's worthwhile to take a moment to say how amazing the age we live in is, how wonderful and awesome it is, and downright magical it is, living through the mediation of just about everything.
-At the turn of the century we didn't have 30-second access to all human knowledge, now we can't tolerate being out of touch with the world for more than a few hours.
-We used to go to the library to find things out.
-When someone moved away, we accepted that we'd probably never see from or hear from them again.
-The lives of people in distant lands, or even Des Moines, was mysterious.
+It is easy to get caught up in everything that's wrong with the internet and digital communications.
+Some digital security trainers like to start by resetting that pessimism with a conversation about just how awesome the internet actually is.
+If this is a framing strategy that resonates for you as a trainer, the general idea is that you start with a roundup of everything that is fabulous about the internet and then shift gears to talking a bit about the value of digital literacy.
+Eg.

-Now, if we want to talk to hundreds, or even thousands, of people, we can turn to Twitter, or a host of other platforms.
+    Today, if we want to talk to hundreds, or even thousands, of people, we can turn to Twitter, or a host of other platforms.
 Networks with equivalent reach and ease of access simply didn't exist for previous generations.
-Someone could work for years to get onto a platform with that kind of reach, but that was a career choice -- go to college, try to get a job, work for it, possibly for most of their life.
-Now it's a regular part of life, normal and even banal.
+Now it's a regular part of life.

     There are more books than we could hope to read, much less own, that fit on a three-inch screen.
 Or, realizing that reading on a 3" screen sucks, we can turn to audiobooks, of which there are more than we could ever listen to -- even in the public domain, having been read by random volunteers!
 Thanks, random volunteers!

     We can book a flight to Seoul, order a box of baby chickens, and find patient communities for dozens of rare diseases in the span of 20 minutes, all from a magical phone in our pockets, or a small box with more computational power than took humanity to the moon.

     We live in an age of working magic wands, an age with no muggles.
 We're all wizards now -- but there's no Hogwarts.
 We're muddling through, and everyone having all these powers can seem scary.
 But the world gets better as we all learn to use them.

+Practical privacy and security is just a part of digital literacy.
+Right now, for most people, learning how their computers work is hard enough.
+Learning how the network works seems out of reach.
+It's not impossible, it just takes a new perspective on the world we live in everyday.

+start by mapping out and talkign through the things that are most awesome about the modern internet.

+Customize it, bring in some of your favorite properties of the net, etc.

 This is digital literacy, getting a sense of your networks.
 Learning how to use your network powers, and how to defend yourself in an environment of network powers.